PlaidCloud/website/content/en/docs/tasks/job/parallel-processing-expansion.md

 ## Labels on Jobs and Pods

-After you create a Job, Kubernetes automatically adds additional
+After you create a Job, PlaidCloud automatically adds additional
 {{< glossary_tooltip text="labels" term_id="label" >}} that
 distinguish one Job's pods from another Job's pods.

 In this example, each Job and its Pod template have a label:
 `jobgroup=jobexample`.

-Kubernetes itself pays no attention to labels named `jobgroup`.
+PlaidCloud itself pays no attention to labels named `jobgroup`.
 Setting a label for all the Jobs you create from a template makes it convenient to operate on all those Jobs at once.
 In the [first example](#create-jobs-based-on-a-template) you used a template to